9 Things You Need To Know About Molnupiravir, a New COVID-19 Pill

 5. Who is molnupiravir recommended for?

-6. Will molnupiravir work on virus variants, including Delta?
+6. Will molnupiravir work on virus variants, including Delta and Omicron?

 7. Could molnupiravir be a turning point for other COVID-19 treatments?

-9. If molnupiravir is authorized, do we still need vaccines?
+9. With molnupiravir authorized, do we still need vaccines?

-Both doctors emphasized that if and when molnupiravir is authorized—and even if it is as successful in real-world scenarios as it was in the study—vaccination will remain essential for preventing SARS-CoV-2 infection—and for slowing its spread.
+Both doctors emphasized that even if new COVID-19 drugs are successful in real-world scenarios, vaccination will remain essential for preventing SARS-CoV-2 infection—and for slowing its spread.
 People who are vaccinated have a much lower chance of getting sick and needing any treatment, they say.

 “The vaccine is our first-line tool for preventing hospitalization, and I'm a little concerned that the attention on molnupiravir will draw attention away from vaccination,” says Dr. Meyer.
 “Some people might say, ‘I'm not getting vaccinated because I'll have access to these medications’—to this pill or to remdesivir or other treatments.
 But you can’t trade one for the other.
 If you haven’t done so already, the most important thing is still to get the vaccine."